 We came across black sand beaches, tiny houses perched atop golden hills, and scenery straight out of an illustrated children’s book – rainbows and all.

 Overall, I think a drive through Hana is a must if you’re looking for a bit of adventure on your vacation.
 At a certain point when you’ve checked off the activities you’re “supposed to do,” and the resort gets boring, you’ll need a change of scenery.
-Though it’s a long and somewhat slow drive, it was the most memorable part of this trip.
-If you want to get away from the commercialism of Maui resorts, a roadtrip to Hana is the perfect escape.
+It’s a long and somewhat slow drive, but it was the most memorable part of this trip.
+If you want to get away from the commercialism of Maui resorts, a road trip to Hana is the perfect escape.